FindawayWorld/professorx/README.md

 Once this is done, this will add a few more methods to the activity lifecycle.
 We can set the options items by overriding the on create options menu and then handle the different options selections by overriding the on options item selected.
+Once we have identified which option is selected we can make the bulk download or bulk delete call.

 ```Java
 @Override